Deprecations and Migrations

 email_verified field to true in Azure AD and ADFS connections.
 If you used Azure AD/ADFS connections before this deprecation date, you have a tenant setting that overrides the connection setting for email verification and keeps the previous behavior.

-On 30 April 2021 in Public Cloud and the May Private Cloud Release (v2015), Auth0 begins using the connection-level property for all Azure AD/ADFS connections.
+On 18 May 2021 in Public Cloud and the June Private Cloud Release (v2106), Auth0 begins using the connection-level property for all Azure AD/ADFS connections.
 You should make sure all your connections are configured properly before that date.
-For further details, see Email Verification for Azure AD and ADFS.
+To learn more, read Email Verification for Azure AD and ADFS.

 Device credential metadata without user_id deprecation